AmbitiousPilots/FSSteamOverlay2020/README.md

 > *Right click on FSSteamOverlay2020 in the steam library -> Manage -> Add desktop shortcut*

 3. Start Microsoft Flight Simulator with the FSSteamOverlay2020 desktop shortcut or directly through steam.
 4. That's it.
-Enjoy the Steam Game Overlay!
+Hit "Shift+Tab" and enjoy the Steam Game Overlay!

 ***Note:** Always start Flight Simulator through steam or the desktop shortcut of FSSteamOverlay2020 to enable the steam game overlay.
 Also make sure [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-offline-installer) or higher is installed as it's required to run FSSteamOverlay2020.*
 <br><br>